 32 customers saved 5 minutes (median value) each day = 160 minutes total

 Total time saved = 6,460 minutes (that’s 108 hours!) each day by all 183 customer survey respondents.

 Therefore, the average (mean value) time saving = 35 minutes per customer.

 According to the latest (2019) Benchpress survey Benchmarks For Agencies Under £1M, the average hourly rate charged by agencies in the UK is £80 GBP, which is approximately $100 USD at the time of writing.

 Based on $100 per hour, a saving of $58 can be made.
 Every day.
-By the start of your 3rd day, you’ve paid off the $119 initial year subscription to the Annual Service Plan.
+By the start of your 3rd day, you’ve paid off the $149 initial 12 month subscription.

 Work 150 days in Illustrator each year?
 With Astute Graphics, you save over $8,500 USD based on averages each year.